ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst/Integrations/CONTRIBUTING.md

 ﻿# Contributing Guide For Integrations

 Thank you for investing your time in contributing!
-These are guidelines for adding a new integration to the Catalyst library.
-See a list of [existing integrations](./Implementations/README.md).
+These are guidelines for adding a new C# integration to OrderCloud Catalyst.
+See a list of [existing integrations](./README.md).

 ## Basics

-Creating an integration in this project means it will be published as part of a [Nuget code library](https://www.nuget.org/packages/ordercloud-dotnet-catalyst/).
-Each integration should expose functionality to interact with 1 external service and should not depend on any other integrations.
+Creating an integration in this project means it will be published as its own Nuget code library.
+Each library should expose functionality to interact with 1 external service and should not depend on any other integrations.
+All integrations will depend on the [OrderCloud.Catalyst](https://www.nuget.org/packages/ordercloud-dotnet-catalyst/) base library to enforce standard contracts.
 There is a natural tension between providing too little "wrapper" functionality (creating a generic API client) and too much "wrapper" (an opinionated solution that limits use cases).
 The key to this balance are the details of the contract your integration exposes.

 ## Exposed Contracts

-All integrations should include two classes designed to be exposed and consumed by solutions - an `OCIntegrationConfig` and an `OCIntegrationCommand`.
+All integrations should include two classes designed to be used by ecommerce solutions - an `OCIntegrationConfig` and an `OCIntegrationCommand`.
 The config is a POCO which contains `string` properties for all the environment variables needed to authenticate to the service.
 The command exposes the functionality of your integration through methods.
+There should be two ways to provide a config to the command.
+First, a default config which is a constructor parameter.
+Second, every method should take an optional override config which only applies to that request's scope'.
 For an example service called "Mississippi" you would create the classes below.

 ```c#
 public class MississippiConfig : OCIntegrationConfig